Sasafrass/thesisdata/README.md

 File containing the results from Automated Systematic Review when retraining the model after each 10 abstracts.
 The data was sampled in the same way, so each index i corresponds to the ((i+1) * 10)th amount of abstracts screened.

 ### eppiresults.xlsx - file
-Results from the simulations that were ran on EPPI-Reviewer
+Results from the simulations that were run on EPPI-Reviewer